Hizicher/Raycasting-Engine/README.md

 # datintro

-This is your first repo!
-We made it for you to help yo get started.
-Feel free to use it for the rest of the computer introduction tasks.
+This is your first repo, we made it for you.
+You can create repos on your own, *however, during the Git-related assignments, you must work in this repo, otherwise the grading scripts cannot find your work!*

 Good luck!